Constraints on Lorentz invariance violation from the LHAASO observation of GRB 221009A: Theoretical background and Conventions

 The difference between the arrival times of two photons increases with their energy difference, highlighting the importance of employing sources that encompass a wide energy spectrum in the study of LIV.
 Nonetheless, as mentioned earlier, due to the currently known astrophysical energies being significantly lower than the Planck energy scale, the aforementioned effect is exceedingly weak.
 Consequently, to enhance the detectability of this subtle phenomenon, it is necessary to accumulate the effect by extending the propagation distance of the photons, thereby emphasizing the importance of sources with high redshifts.

 It is important to consider that observed photons are not emitted instantaneously; even the photons with the same energies emitted from the source possess an intrinsic time distribution.
-Generally, the time lag resulting from LIV is expected to be smaller than that extracted from the data, which is roughly proportional to the source's variability time $t_\text{var}$.
+Generally, the time lag resulting from LIV would not be significantly greater than that extracted from the data and the source's variability time $t_\text{var}$, at the very least.
 Consequently, sources exhibiting rapid variability are deemed more suitable for LIV investigations.
 From Eq.~\ref{deltat}, we can see that the constraints on the QG scale from a specific source are roughly proportional to $t^{-1}_\text{var}$ and $t^{-1/2}_\text{var}$, for the cases with $n=1$ and $n=2$, respectively \cite{Terzi__2021}.

 Celestial objects commonly employed for LIV studies include pulsars, active galactic nuclei, and GRBs, each offering distinct advantages in the aforementioned aspects.
 GRBs are short-lived, intense bursts of gamma-ray emission into space, resulting from the collapse of massive stars (long GRBs) or the merger of binary compact stars (short GRBs).
 The specific source utilized in this study is GRB 221009A.